smotrjashka/SneakGame/README.md

 <img src="snake_game.gif"/>

-The Capstone Project gives us a chance to integrate what you've learned throughout this program.
+The Capstone Project gives us a chance to integrate what we've learned throughout this program.

 ## Rules and name/game story